grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 This is the best editor I've tried so far, but it still leaves some things to be desired for this demanding user.

 The interface strikes a great balance between simplicity and displaying useful functionality while editing.
 The app has two partitions: an editor on the left for writing markdown, and a viewer on the right with instantly rendered text.
 Neither side feels cramped.
-StackEdit also sports most keyboard shortcuts, like tab for indentation.

-On the downside, it feels old (circa 2014?) and has no mobile app.
-And should a text editor - in 2019 - really get credit for implementing tab indentation?
+StackEdit has most keyboard shortcuts, too, like tab for indentation, but not Cmd + K, oddly, for creating a link.
+It also feels old (circa 2014?) and there's no mobile app.
+And anyway, should a text editor  get credit for implementing tab indentation?

 ### Closing thoughts